Specific impulse: Specific impulse in seconds

-Specific impulse, measured in seconds, can be thought of as how many seconds one kilogram of fuel can produce one kilogram of thrust.
+Specific impulse, measured in seconds, can be thought of as how many seconds one kilogram of fuel can produce one kilogram-force of thrust.
 Or, more precisely, how many seconds a given propellant, when paired with a given engine, can accelerate its own initial mass at 1 g.
 The longer it can accelerate its own mass, the more delta-V it delivers to the whole system.

 In other words, given a particular engine and a mass of a particular propellant, specific impulse measures for how long a time that engine can exert a continuous force (thrust) until fully burning that mass of propellant.
 A given mass of a more energy-dense propellant can burn for a longer duration than some less energy-dense propellant made to exert the same force while burning in an engine.
 Different engine designs burning the same propellant may not be equally efficient at directing their propellant's energy into effective thrust.

 For all vehicles, specific impulse (impulse per unit weight-on-Earth of propellant) in seconds can be defined by the following equation: